Byont-Ventures/hackathon/frontend/README.md

 Once you have minted your NFTs, you should be able to view them on Opensea!

-- Let's head over to the [Testnet Opensea](https://testnets.opensea.io/assets?search[chains][0]=GOERLI&search[query]=0x5b0f9a441246ac78d34c70cdd16d5377343d55de&search[resultModel]=ASSETS);
+- Let's head over to the [Testnet Opensea](https://testnets.opensea.io/assets?search[chains][0]=GOERLI&search[query]=0x7e7cfcfe861ea8bc27afa0018fa2f3c3140393cd&search[resultModel]=ASSETS);
-- In the search bar, paste the contract address: `0x5b0f9a441246ac78d34c70cdd16d5377343d55de`;
+- In the search bar, paste the contract address: `0x7e7cfcfe861ea8bc27afa0018fa2f3c3140393cd`;
 - Your NFTs should appear in this list!

 If you have managed to make it this far, **pat yourself on the back, you've earned it!** Of course, these challenges were just the tip of the iceberg.
-You can implement more functionality to your NFTs such as a marketplace, a voting system, or even a game!
+You can implement more functionality to your NFTs, such as a marketplace, a voting system, or even a game!

 Now that you have a basic understanding of how to interact with smart contracts, it's up to you to create something cool!
 You can use the [OpenSea API](https://docs.opensea.io/reference/retrieving-asset-data) to get NFT data, or you can use the [Etherscan API](https://etherscan.io/apis) to get data from the blockchain.

 **Next up:** Stretch challenges.
 During the workshop, we will supply you with a non-exhaustive list of stretch challenges you can work on to refine your skills from here on or work on an idea of your own.
-You can also take a look at the [backend challenges](/backend/README.md).
+You can also look at the [backend challenges](/backend/README.md).

 🎉🎉🎉 **You have completed the Frontend Coding Challenges!!!** 🎉🎉🎉